Day and Evening Programs available - see application for details.

 - Associate in Applied Science in Medical Assisting

 - Certificate of Completion in Medical Front Office

 The Arizona Course Applicability System provides information on courses, course equivalencies, and program requirements at all public universities in Arizona.
 Some universities, such as Northern Arizona University (NAU), offer a bachelor degree in Medical Assisting.
 All your Medical Assisting certificate or degree credits may transfer as a block.

-The the growth in opportunities for medical assistants is faster than the average occupation.
+The growth in opportunities for medical assistants is faster than the average occupation.
 Expansion of medical practices and demand for more preventive medical services will be driven by an aging baby-boom population and the needfor more assistants to perform administrative and clinical duties.

 For information about careers in your area of study, visit O*NET OnLine for detailed job descriptions, education requirements, wage and employment trend information.